gregurco/jobeet-tutorial/docs/days/day-4.md

     }
 }
 ```
 Here you may notice a bit of a Symfony’s magic that happens behind the scenes - there is a type hinted $job parameter in the method signature, but how Symfony loads that Job object you may ask yourself?
-It uses __ID__ from the URL, automatically queries table by this __ID__ and returns fully fledged Job object for you.
+It uses `id` from the URL, automatically queries table by this `id` and returns fully fledged Job object for you.
 Nice!

 ## The Job Page Template